sosuisen/git-documentdb/etc/git-documentdb.api.md

 // Warning: (ae-internal-missing-underscore) The name "syncImpl" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function syncImpl(this: AbstractDocumentDB, options?: RemoteOptions): Promise<Sync>;
+export function syncImpl(this: IDocumentDB, options?: RemoteOptions): Promise<Sync>;

 // @public (undocumented)
 export class SyncIntervalLessThanOrEqualToRetryIntervalError extends BaseError {